There are times you are impatient to lose the extra fat in your body.

 Note that I was already leaner than 99% of the population when I started the diet.
-My aim was to lose the last bit of fat on my belly to fully uncover my six pack abs.
-I didn’t have much of a fat to begin with but I lost a whopping 6 pounds of fat in just 2 weeks.
+My aim was to lose the last bit of fat on my belly to fully uncover my six-pack abs.
+I didn’t have much fat, to begin with, but I lost a whopping 6 pounds of fat in just 2 weeks.

 Here’s how I looked after my first 2-week Rapid Fat Loss Diet:

 Rapid Fat Loss Diet #1 Summary: 6 pounds of fat loss in 14 days.

 I had carefully measured and wrote down everything I ate during my first run of the Rapid Fat Loss Diet

 I had followed my body weight and skinfold caliper measurements so I could replicate my results in the future.

 My efforts paid their dividends just 5 months later.

 After I had my six-pack abs, I wanted to have bigger muscles.
 So, I started lifting weights.
 I ate more calories than I burn so I could build muscle.
 I went overboard with calories and gained a lot of fat too.